We’ve produced over 300 shows since 1969. Don’t believe us? Here’s the list.

-Broom Street Theater was founded in 1969 by Stuart Gordon, now a Hollywood filmmaker (Re-Animator; Honey, I Shrunk the Kids; and more), though he left almost immediately.
+Broom Street Theater was founded in 1969 by the late Stuart Gordon, who later became a Hollywood filmmaker (Re-Animator; Honey, I Shrunk the Kids; and more), though he left almost immediately.
 He had been involved in some other cutting edge theatrical productions prior to the founding of the theater.

 Shortly after Gordon left the theater the title of Artistic Director was bestowed on Joel Gersmann, who became the face, the heart, and the soul of the theater for three dozen years, until his unexpected death in 2005.
 Gersmann created a unique style of theater that drew from multiple and varied sources, including Bertolt Brecht, Jerzy Grotowski, Howdy Doody, DC Comics, 1950’s and early 1960’s television, opera and symphonic music, and more.
 He was an incredibly well-read person and drew upon his voracious reading to create his unique, stylized plays.
 Gersmann’s plays used actors as set pieces (what he called his “kinoplastic aesthetic”) and as musical instruments and often explored political and social themes.
 His work influenced virtually every other writer and director at the theater, though he strongly encouraged new writers to find their own unique voices.